dev1ousss/be2_apifromspec/materials/02_CSharp_Samples.md

 }
 ```

-It is recommended to design the system following SOLID principles.
+It is recommended to design the system according to SOLID principles.
 In addition, the Dependency Injection pattern is implemented at the framework level, which allows you to "inject" dependencies to system components.

-**Controller** is an intermediary between the business logic and the client side of the application.
-The controller handles network requests, user events, is responsible for updating data, and is the entry point into request processing.
+The **Controller** is an intermediary between the business logic and the client side of the application.
+The controller handles network requests, user events, is responsible for updating data, and is the entry point for request processing.

 ```csharp
 [ApiController]